gonzalonunez/AppImage/README.md

 ## Usage

-Simply run: `./AppImage.swift [my/path/to/Assets.xcassets]`
+Simply run: `./AppImage.swift [/my/path/to/Assets.xcassets]`

-You'll get a new `UIImage+AppImage.swift` file in the same directory that you called it from!
+You'll get a new `UIImage+AppImage.swift` file in the same directory that you called it from.

-Now, you can instantiate images in a more typesafe way by using `UIImage(named: AppImage.myCase.rawValue)`.
+Now you can instantiate images in a more typesafe way by using `UIImage(named: AppImage.myCase.rawValue)`.

 ## Notes